 Third, there used to be a time when the same speaker will be easily rejected if they use a different handset to make the call or if the telephone channel is facing issues.
 However recent advances in voice biometrics have significantly reduced the impact of such factors while maintaining the inter-speaker variability.

 Financial institutions are already required to record conversations with their clients and store them for a certain period of time.
-If an institution determines to enhance their level of security through a voice biometrics system, these stored recordings could be used to enroll the voiceprints of all of their existing users.
+If an institution determines to enhance its level of security through a voice biometrics system, these stored recordings could be used to enroll the voiceprints of all of their existing users.
 There will be no change to the user experience, though the call center agents will have an additional authentication metric available to them that allows the institution an additional layer of security without compromising convenience.